GoogleCloudPlatform/cloud-builders/kubectl/README.md

 For most use, kubectl will need to be configured to point to a specific GKE cluster.
 You can configure the cluster by setting environment variables.

+    # Set region for regional GKE clusters or Zone for Zonal clusters
+    CLOUDSDK_COMPUTE_REGION=<your cluster's region>
+    # or
     CLOUDSDK_COMPUTE_ZONE=<your cluster's zone>

+    # Name of GKE cluster
     CLOUDSDK_CONTAINER_CLUSTER=<your cluster's name>